google/fhir-data-pipes/doc/docs/installation_pipeline.md

 for large datasets consider using a production grade runner like [Flink](https://beam.apache.org/documentation/runners/flink/).
 This can be done by adding the parameter `--runner=FlinkRunner` (use `--maxParallelism` and `--parallelism` to control parallelism).
-This may avoid some of the memory issues of `DirectRunner`.
+This may avoid some memory issues of `DirectRunner`.

 ## Example configurations